ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: Experimental Evaluations

 \subsection{Baselines and Metrics}

-\textbf{Baselines.} We compare against (i) the standard ROS implementation of AMCL \cite{nav2_amcl} and (ii) an ablated ShelfAware variant that removes the semantic likelihood, yielding a pure MCL baseline \cite{foxKLDSamplingAdaptiveParticle2001}.
-For fairness, all methods used \textbf{1,500 particles}, identical VIO odometry, and the same synthetic depth scan derived from the RGB-D stream.
+\textbf{Baselines.} We compare against three methods: (i) the standard ROS implementation of AMCL \cite{nav2_amcl}, (ii) an ablated ShelfAware variant that removes the semantic likelihood, yielding a pure geometric MCL baseline \cite{foxKLDSamplingAdaptiveParticle2001}, and (iii) a Fixed Quantity Landmark (FQL) baseline.
+The FQL baseline represents standard explicit semantic localization approaches \cite{zimmermanRobustOnboardLocalization2022, zimmermanLongTermLocalizationUsing2023} by treating detected object classes as having fixed, deterministic counts.
+For fairness, all methods used \textbf{1,500 particles}, identical VIO odometry and RGB-D stream.

 \textbf{Metrics.} Following established conventions in the literature, we evaluate ShelfAware via: \begin{itemize} \item \textbf{Global localization success.} A trial is a success if localization convergence occurs within the first 95\% of the trajectory and remains converged until the end. \item \textbf{Convergence time (s).} Time from start to the beginning of the final convergence for successful trials. \item \textbf{Tracking ATE.} Absolute Trajectory Error (translation/rotation RMSE) computed after final convergence until end-of-sequence. \end{itemize}